Craft Liquor Distilleries in Florida

 Since 2009, he and his wife, Marti, have produced Palm Ridge Reserve, an award-winning small batch of young Florida Bourbon-style whiskey with simple ingredients from their farm.

 Craft liquor distilling has long been viable in states California, New York and other states.
-But increasingly Florida is joining the fold with artesian liquor distillers popping up across the state over the last few years.
+But increasingly Florida is joining the fold with artisanal liquor distillers popping up across the state over the last few years.
 The industry is being propelled by new legislation making it easier for them to prosper and a public embracing the movement.

 “For us, we like to visit wineries across the country,” said David Nant, who drove from Titusville, Fla. on a recent day to tour the Palm Ridge Reserve distillery.
 “So this is a similar experience.
 We appreciate people doing things like this.”

-From rum in South Florida to vodka in Tampa, about 15 craft liquor distilleries in Florida have now been established in Florida, with more coming online seemingly every month.
+From rum in South Florida to vodka in Tampa, dozens of craft liquor distilleries have now been established in Florida, with more coming online seemingly every month.
 Phillip McDaniel, owner of St. Augustine Distillery, founded the non-profit Florida Craft Distillers Guild in 2012 to advocate for the young industry.

 The guild’s first victory came with the passage of House Bill 347.
 The legislation repealed a Prohibition-era law that made it illegal for micro liquor distillers to sell and conduct tastings on premises.

 “We recognized if Florida was going to be competitive in craft distilling we needed to enjoy the rights of other craft wineries and craft breweries,” McDaniel said.

 Craft distillers can now sell two bottles per year to each customer on site.
 Many have begun adding on-site tasting rooms, gift shops and providing craft liquor tours of their operations.